ballerina-platform/ballerina-distribution/examples/create-tables-with-query/create_tables_with_query.md

 # Create tables with query

-Query expressions can be used to create tables from an iterable value. `table` keyword should be specified as the query construct type before the query expression.
+Query expressions can be used to create tables from an iterable value.
+The `table` keyword should be specified as the query construct type before the query expression.
 The key of the created table can be specified explicitly.

 ::: code creating_tables_with_query.bal :::